 At Think, we firmly believe that our people (individually) and our teams (made of great individuals) are the best around, and we invest in them.
 That’s why our Careers page has a long list of “best places to work” trophies on it.
 We’re constantly looking for folks at each stage of their career to teach and to learn from.

-We’ll be out there behind the table—our next appearance will be at Delaware Innovation Week’s Dev Day in a few weeks—and we hope to see you there!
+We’ll be out there behind the table—our next appearance will be at NET/WORK 2020 in a few weeks—and we hope to see you there!